Northern fantail

 The northern fantail (Rhipidura rufiventris) is a species of bird in the family Rhipiduridae.

-It is found in New Guinea and northern Australia (Broome to Shire of Burdekin).
+It is found in New Guinea, Timor, and northern Australia (from Broome in Western Australia to the Shire of Burdekin in Queensland).
 Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical mangrove forests.
 The Biak fantail (R. kordensis) was formerly considered a subspecies.